Guided Meta-Policy Search: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we presented a meta-reinforcement learning algorithm that learns efficient reinforcement learning procedures via supervised imitation.
+In this work, we presented a meta-RL algorithm that learns efficient RL procedures via supervised imitation.
 This enables a substantially more efficient meta-training phase that incorporates expert-provided demonstrations to drastically accelerate the acquisition of reinforcement learning procedures and priors.
-We believe that our method addresses a major limitation in meta-reinforcement learning: although meta-reinforcement learning algorithms can effectively acquire adaptation procedures that can learn new tasks at meta-test time with just a few samples, they are typically extremely expensive in terms of sample count during meta-training, limiting their applicability to real-world problems.
+We believe that our method addresses a major limitation in meta-reinforcement learning: although meta-reinforcement learning algorithms can effectively acquire adaptation procedures that can learn new tasks at meta-test time with just a few samples, they are extremely expensive in terms of sample count during meta-training, limiting their applicability to real-world problems.
 By accelerating meta-training via demonstrations, we can enable sample-efficient learning \emph{both} at meta-training time and meta-test time.
 Given the efficiency and stability of supervised imitation, we expect our method to be readily applicable to domains with high-dimensional observations, such as images.
-Further, given the number of samples needed in our experiments, our approach is likely efficient enough to be practical to run on physical robotic systems, learning fast reinforcement learning procedures in the real world.
+Further, given the number of samples needed in our experiments, our approach is likely efficient enough to be practical to run on physical robotic systems.
 Investigating applications of our approach to real-world reinforcement learning is an exciting direction for future work.